 Free Consultation to Learn About Your Legal Rights to Full Compensation!

-If you or a loved one is in need of legal assistance, call Giddens Law Firm, P.A. at (601) 355-2022 or Toll Free at (888) 335-2022.
+If you or a loved one is in need of legal assistance, call a Mississippi truck accident lawyer at Giddens Law Firm, P.A. at (601) 355-2022 or Toll Free at (888) 335-2022.
 The initial consultation is free of charge, and if we agree to handle your case, we will work on a contingency fee basis, which means we get paid for our services only if there is a monetary recovery of funds.
 In many cases, a lawsuit must be filed before its expiration date, known as a statute of limitations.
 Please call right away to ensure that you do not waive your right to possible compensation.